bver/mz800emu-docker/README.md

 * Even with the issue above fixed the ALSA lib complains and produces awful sound.

 ## Projects interrelationship
 There were _no_ modifications made to the original _mz800emu_ sources.
-They are fetched in the docker build time AS IS from _sourceforge_ and compiled according [author's documentation](https://sourceforge.net/p/mz800emu/code/HEAD/tree/trunk/Documentation/HOWTO_Centos7.txt).
+They are fetched AS IS from _sourceforge_ in the docker build time and then compiled according
+[author's documentation](https://sourceforge.net/p/mz800emu/code/HEAD/tree/trunk/Documentation/HOWTO_Centos7.txt).

 Both projects are covered by the same [license](https://www.gnu.org/licenses/gpl-3.0.en.html).